munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 </Tbody>
 </Table>

+Yashio Rui is a first-year student at Tsukinomori Girls' Academy and the violinist and composer of Morfonica.
 Rui is a talented violinist who has played the violin ever since she was young.
 Rui is also a member of Tsukinomori Girls' Academy's student council.
 She initially watched Morfonica's band practices only because they needed someone from the student council to monitor their activities, before the other girls managed to convince her to join the band.

 Rui is a normal bot, which means she has 50 skill point.
 She is 50% accurate when firing.
 Her reaction time is 0.4 seconds and she can detect footsteps.
 She holds her fire for 0.7 seconds before attacking.